MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 I use grep a lot when I am looking through logs files for certain error messages, or when I only want the logs for a certain date and time.
 There are lots of applications of grep, but log parsing is a common system administrator task.

-Scientists often use grep to process their data files.
+Researchers often use grep to process their data files.

 # >> and > (output redirect)